stride3d/stride-docs/en/manual/scripts/serialization.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Programmer</span>

-The editor and serialization system uses three attributes to determine what is serialized and visible in the editor.
+The editor and serialization system uses four attributes to determine what is serialized and visible in the editor.

 ### [DataContractAttribute](xref:Stride.Core.DataContractAttribute)
 Adding this attribute to your `class` or `struct` notifies the serializer and the editor that it should